Piano Recital: Konstantin Scherbakov

 III.
 Scherzo.
 Allegro giocoso

-The Scherzo is the shortest movement—yet rhythmically intricate.
+The Scherzo is the shortest movement.
+Yet, it is rhythmically intricate.
 It’s a wild, restless chase, sometimes almost demonic, very fast, hushing along fluently, enthralling and technically highly demanding.
 I liked the harmonious, large phrases in the Trio-like central part.
-And again, Konstantin Scherbakov was very convincing in the overall dramaturgy, and in how he was able to control the phrasing, and to convey the overall architecture.
+And again, Konstantin Scherbakov was very convincing in the overall dramaturgy.
+And in how he was able to control the phrasing, to convey the overall architecture.

 IV.
 Finale.
 Allegro vivace